cicero78M/CiceroAutoPost/README.md

 uploads from the logged-in account.
 If a matching caption is found, the post is skipped to avoid re-uploading identical content.

+### Web Session Commenting

+If the standard Instagram4j session cookies are missing or invalid, the app can fall back to a lightweight web session managed by `InstagramWebSession`.
+When logging in, the app now also performs a web login so the cookies can be reused for future comment requests.
+These cookies are saved in `SharedPreferences` and used to issue web requests with the same headers as the desktop client.

 ## Configuration

 Create a `.env` file in the repository root containing any optional